jacgoldberg/NFA_to_DFA_Calculator/README.txt

     C++
 Importent Notes:
     - File input is prompted in terminal
-    - Output File is DFA.txt
+    - Output File is DFA.txt located in local directory
     - All testing was done with compiler g++
 How to use:
     g++ *.cpp
     ./a.out
     /*prompted for file*/: /*file name*/ (example.txt and example1.txt are provided)

 Returns:
     Dfa.txt